lega911/alight_docs/docs/source/bootstrap.rst

-alight.bootstrap
+Bootstrap
 ================

-It lets you a few ways to bind DOM.
+A few ways to bind DOM.

 Binding to all elements with attribute [al-app]
 ```````````````````````````````````````````````